sparsh-b/Hallway-Floor-Detection/README.md

 And finally, Hough line transform is applied to detect both the corner edges of the floor.
 Using these 2 lines, the center line is calculated.

-This can be used to enable a bot traverse through a corridor, by trying to orient the center column of the frame of on-board camera with the center line of the floor calculated above.
+This can be used to enable a bot traverse through a corridor, by moving forward while trying to orient the center column of the frame of on-board camera with the center line of the floor calculated above.